 A white finish would seem to be an almost perfect colour for a bathroom sink for several reasons:

-• White is a primary colour and therefore perfect for combining with a range of neutral colours in your bathroom.
-Neutral wall colours such as beige, grey and cream often work well in a bathroom because they can give an impression of size in smaller spaces.
-In addition, it’s often easier to find accessories that will go with a white basin rather than any other colour.
+• White is a primary colour that perfectly combines with a range of neutral colours in your bathroom.
+Neutral wall colours such as beige, grey and cream often work well in a bathroom because they can make smaller spaces feel bigger.
+In addition, it’s often easier to find accessories that pair with a white basin rather than any other colour.

-• If you think of hospital colours, white will most often spring to mind as the most sanitary colour used.
+• If you think of hospital colours, white often springs to mind as the most sanitary colour used.
 And you want your bathroom or cloakroom to have that same feeling of hygiene and cleanliness.

-Just as Ford cars are now produced in a huge array of colours, there’s an increasing variety of basin colours and finishes available for you to choose from.
+There’s an increasing variety of basin colours and finishes available for you to choose from.
 In the ’60s and ’70s, there was an explosion of exotic-sounding colours on the market.
-Do you remember those Pampas, Avocado, Champagne, Pink and Primrose bathroom suites?
-They may be considered a bit passe now – but specialist retailers still stock these retro colours if that’s your thing.
+If you remember Pampas, Avocado, Champagne, Pink and Primrose bathroom suites, some specialist retailers still stock these retro colours if that’s your thing.

 Today, rather than simply adding pigments to change the colour of a basin, alternative finishes are increasingly being used to produce basins with unique colours and textures.